 - Points out pharmacies along the route

-- Describes the historic importance of certain locations
+- Describes the historical importance of certain locations

 - No rating information on accommodation